Research and consulting workflow for Tallyfy

 task

-Create a comfortable environment where people feel safe sharing honest opinions.
-Manage dominant personalities who talk too much.
-Draw out quieter participants.
-Stay neutral - your job is to listen, not lead.
-Record the session with permission.
-Have a note-taker so you can focus on facilitation.
+Create a comfortable space where people feel safe sharing honest opinions.
+Keep an eye on dominant personalities who talk too much and gently draw out the quieter folks.
+Stay neutral - your job's to listen, not to lead.
+Record the session with everyone's permission.
+Have a dedicated note-taker so you can stay focused on running the conversation.

 6